hardwario/bc-website/content/doc/basics/project-workflow.md

 There is no one-stop-shop for all your needs.
 The [**BigClown Shop**](https://shop.bigclown.com/) provides a solid starting point for the IoT processor and communication modules, interfaces, sensors, actuators, etc.

-On the other hand, the **BigClown IoT Kit** perfectly mates with the 3rd party products, like:
+Additionally, the **BigClown IoT Kit** mates perfectly with 3rd party products:

 * [**Sparkfun**](https://www.sparkfun.com/)